 Below is a geologic map of the claim group.
 This is a portion of the Skotnicki, S.J. and Ferguson, C.A., 1995, Geologic map of the Goldfield Quadrangle and the northern part of the Superstition Mountains.
 SW Quadrangle, Maricopa and Pinal Counties, Arizona.
 Arizona Geological Survey Open File Report, OFR-95-09, 2 map sheets, map scale 1:24,000, ..

-The area inside the claim group has dropped over 700 feet below the granite on the outside of the claim group.
+The area inside the claim group has dropped over 700 feet respective to the granite on the outside of the claim group.

 Below is a link to the detailed geologic maps, cross-sections, and reports of the Goldfield quadrangle and surrounding area: